Womanizer vs. Satisfyer vs. Sona 2

 I’m cutting down the bulk here, because we have so many options!

-- Romp Shine & Free (6.5/10 intensity, my review linked because no one loves this product, don’t buy it): So the makers of Womanizer & We-Vibe products decided to make a budget brand of toys, “Romp,” and they’re really for the beginner.
-Or for anyone who doesn’t demand too much clitoral stimulation.
+• Romp Shine & Free (6.5/10 intensity, my review linked because these r so disappointing vs. Satisfyer): So the makers of Womanizer & We-Vibe products decided to make a budget brand of toys, “Romp,” and they’re really for the beginner.
+Or for anyone who does wants light clitoral stimulation.
 The two Romp rechargeable models, Shine and Free, have 10 intensity levels.
 That sounds like a lot, but they’re all tightly packed, and you are not getting Womanizer-level strength at all.
 You’re also not getting Womanizer thud: Romp Shine and Free’s pulsations simply don’t have the same weight.
 I have a serious grievance against the battery-powered Romp, Romp Switch, which is even worse and made me break a nail trying to open its battery compartment.
 Also even less power than Shine and Free.
 These toys are genuinely bargain-bin compared to Womanizer products.
 The magnetic chargers are awful, really difficult to keep connected to the toy.
 The plastic feels cheaper, they only last 45 minutes per charge, and the buttons are harder to press as well.
 You really get what you pay for with Romp, unlike with most Satisfyer toys.

 Tracy’s Dog Clitoral Suction Vibrator (😱)